Surya-saketh/Clock-Clock-24/README.md

 **WHAT I HAVE WANT TO DO:**

-Created a replica of Clock Clock 24 where the user can choose:
 - Display the local time and temperature through multiple clocks, with each clock representing a different component of the time and temperature
 - Attractive Patterns